d3vda5/VPN-Server-Client/README.md

 ### Common Issues
 1. ❌ **TUN Device Not Found**:
-   - Ensure `/dev/net/tun` exists and has proper permissions:
+   - Ensure `/dev/net/tun` exists and has proper permissions on Linux:
      ```bash
      sudo chmod 666 /dev/net/tun
      ```
+   - Ensure the TAP driver is installed on Windows.

 2. ❌ **Connection Timeout**:
    - Verify the `server_ip` and `server_port` in the client configuration.